DeschampsJ/docker/README.md

 # Docker Introduction

-This collection of exercises is designed to discover Docker or improve your skills, these exercises cover a range of topics from basic container creation to more advanced Docker features.
+This collection of exercises is designed to discover Docker and containerization, these exercises cover a range of topics from basic container creation to more advanced Docker features.

-### Prerequisites
+## Prerequisites

 Connect to the practice lab: